Hi, we’re Stephen & Jane. Welcome to My Five Acres.

 Our last 20 years in three minutes or less.

-When we could find the time, we travelled, visiting every country in Western Europe.
+When we could find the time, we travelled, eventually visiting every country in Western Europe.

-After getting sick of London’s pubs and the terminally dull weather, we took an eye-opening 6-month trip through Morrocco, Egypt, and the Middle East before moving to LA.
+Eventually, we moved to LA, just because it’s always sunny there.
 In LA, Jane accidentally got sucked into the Hellmouth of corporate America while Stephen discovered his calling as a yoga teacher.

 Seven years later, the US had chewed us up and spit us out (in other words, our visa expired).
 That’s when we decided it would be a smart idea to cycle around the world.
 And it was.

-11 things you might already know about us.
+7 things you might already know about us.